ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

    - Restore
    - Delete

-### Viewing details of a backup policy with the UI
+### Viewing details of a backup policy in the console
 {: #backup-view-policy}

 You can view details of a backup policy by using the UI.